 The practice of bond-service could in theory provide a way of enabling people to work their way out of debt.
 It would be a safety net for people in economic trouble.
 But Jer 34 illustrates how it would require some compromise between the economic interests of a creditor and the needs of a debtor, as is reflected in the Hammurabi and Exodus formulations.
 It thus requires some regulation both for the benefit of creditors (who might need some incentive to work with the practice) and for the benefit of debtors (who could be in danger of abuse by their creditors).
 The second-person singular formulation in Exod 21:2 drives the point home to a creditor (Lo).

 Exod 21:2–11 is broadly similar to the Hammurabi rulings, but it speaks in terms of six years of servitude (which might be more or less generous to debtors) and suggests no difference between classes.
 And Hammurabi’s treatise makes justice the responsibility of the king.
 He sees himself as put in his position by the gods to this end, though he does not say that the treatise’s rulings came from them (Bills).
 Exodus sets its ruling in the context of the covenant document (24:7), and thus of the relationship between God and people.
-Exod 21:2–11 is more like a regulation and Lev 25:35–55 and Deut 15:12–18 are more like theological and ethical treatises, though the location of Exod 21:2–11 at the head of the covenant document marks it as already relating to the exodus and thus to ethics and religion (Arneth), a further distinctiveness over against Hammurabi (Lo, Laws, considers more systematically the way in which the Exodus ruling works in a more liberative fashion).
+Exod 21:2–11 is more like a regulation and Lev 25:35–55 and Deut 15:12–18 are more like theological and ethical treatises, though the location of Exod 21:2–11 at the head of the covenant document marks it as already relating to the exodus and thus to ethics and religion (Arneth), a further distinctiveness over against Hammurabi (Lo considers more systematically the way in which the Exodus ruling works in a more liberative fashion).

 Leviticus begins its version of the regulation by noting that the person who might be indebted to you is “your relative” (your ’ah—the word for a “brother”).
 So if he cannot maintain his independence and you have to take him (and his family) into your family, you mustn’t treat him as a long-term bondservant.
 Leviticus adds another consideration backing up this requirement.
 Both debtor and creditor are Yahweh’s servants.
 Debtors therefore cannot sell themselves, creditors cannot buy them, and creditors cannot treat servants in a tough way.